Solutions for Inspired Economies

 Section 4 – Data Sets Incorporated

-GFTrade incorporates data from 30 countries, including seven of the world’s 10 largest trade economies (by volume): United States, Germany, Japan, France, United Kingdom, the Netherlands, and Italy.
-In 2015, the 30 data source countries conducted $7.5 trillion in trade.
-The GFTrade database is updated monthly with 850+ MB of new trade pricing information.
-These updates take only minutes due to a streamlined data ingestion process.
-The U.S. data alone represents approximately 10 million individual trades every month.
-To ensure maximum accuracy in average commodity pricing, goods in GFTrade are sorted by the highest level of available detail, with up to 80,000 different products represented by 8-, 9-, and 10-digit HS commodity codes.
+GFTrade incorporates official data from 31 countries, including eight of the world’s 10 largest trade economies (by volume): China, United States, Germany, Japan, France, United Kingdom, the Netherlands, and Italy.
+The database is updated monthly with 1GB+ of new trade pricing information.
+These updates occur automatically with no technical requirements by the end-user.
+To ensure maximum accuracy in average pricing, goods in are sorted by the highest level of available detail, with up to 80,000 different products represented by 8-, 9-, and 10-digit HS codes.

 Section 5 – Benefits

 GFTrade provides the following benefits to users:

 - Accuracy: Real-time pricing information for up to 80,000 products from 31 of the world’s top trading nations.

 - Speed: Results provided instantaneously – won’t delay movement of goods.

 - Value: Very high return on investment.

 For more information or a demonstration of GFTrade, contact Managing Director Tom Cardamone at firstname.lastname@example.org